Razyapoo/KGBClusteringDocumentation/clustering.md

   This child node can represent a single node or a group containing all of the parent's child nodes.
 In this case, the remaining child node (in each parent) should be collapsed into the parent node, but this should only happen when all the child nodes having [current hierarchical level](#current-hierarchical-level-glossary) are the only child nodes of their parents (as shown in the Figure 9 above).

   > **Note**
   > After collapsing child nodes, the algorithm switches the [current hierarchical level](#current-hierarchical-level-glossary) one level higher (*globalHierarchyDepth* attribute value is increased by one).
-During this operation, all edges from child nodes are moved to the parent node.
+During this operation, all [non-hierarchical](#non-hierarchical-relationships-glossary) edges from child nodes are moved to the parent node.

 When ungrouping, only nodes at the [current hierarchical level](#current-hierarchical-level-glossary) can be ungrouped.

 There are two cases:

 - In the first case, there is at least one group at the [current hierarchical level](#current-hierarchical-level-glossary).
+  > **Warning**
-In such case, algorithm randomly ungroups one of such group.
+  > In such case, algorithm **randomly** ungroups one of such group.

-- In the second case, there are only single nodes representing the parents of the nodes that were collapsed during the previous calls of the ["groupingOfClusters"](#grouping-of-clusters-glossary) operation in the past (see [Extension of the NodeCommon.ts](#extension-of-the-node-common) for more details).
+- In the second case, there are only single nodes representing the parents of the nodes that were collapsed during the previous calls of the ["groupingOfClusters"](#grouping-of-clusters-KCluster) algorithm in the past (see [Extension of the NodeCommon.ts](#extension-of-the-node-common) for more details).
 In such case, after a call of the *groupingOfClustersManager* operation, collapsed nodes appear on the graph area as child nodes and their *isMountedInHierarchy* attribute value takes the value *true*.

+    > **NOTE**
+    > In such case the [current hierarchical level](#current-hierarchical-level-glossary) **may** decrease by 1.

 <h3 id="extension-of-the-graph-manipulator">Extension of the GraphManipulator.ts</h3>